-- (i) identification of the securities; - (ii) payment date; - (iii) total amount of income paid on the relevant date; and - (iv) total amount of the income corresponding to each clearing house located outside Spain.
+- (i) identification of the securities;

+- (ii) payment date;

+- (iii) total amount of income paid on the relevant date; and

+(iv) total amount of the income corresponding to each clearing house located outside Spain.

-In accordance with Article 44.6 of RD 1065/2007, the Issuing and Paying Agent should provide the Issuer with the statement on the business day immediately prior to each interest payment date.
+In accordance with paragraphs 5 and 6 of Article 44 of RD 1065/2007, the Issuing and Paying Agent should provide the Issuer with the statement on the business day immediately prior to each interest payment date.
 The statement must reflect the situation at the close of business of that same day.
 In the event that on the date, the entity obliged to provide the statement fail to do so, the Issuer or the Issuing and Paying Agent on its behalf will make a withholding at the general rate of 19 per cent. on the total amount of the return on the relevant Notes.